 Several Next Avenue stories, like this one about Sen. Amy Klobuchar, were picked up by Forbes.

 Do we really want to live to 100?
 I asked several experts about this for Stria News, a longevity industry- focused site.

 How to Know if You Have Normal Memory Loss or Dementia?
 As a regular contributor to Considerable.com, I took a look at issues we all worry about as we age.

-Healthy aging is possible at any age, and it’s about a lot more than just physical well-being.
-For Consumer Reports, I took a look at how some people are planning for an age-friendly future.
+How to live well into your 80s and beyond.
+Healthy aging is possible at any age, and it’s about a lot more than just physical well-being. (no byline per CR policy)

-I developed this eight-part series to help family caregivers navigate the often-confusing U.S. health system for Alzlive.com, an international site focused on caregiver support, resources and building community
+I developed this eight-part series to help family caregivers navigate the often-confusing U.S. health system for Alzlive.com, an international site for caregiver support, resources and building community.